-Famous gambling authors like Peter Griffin and Edward O. Thorp have proved that counting cards at baccarat wouldn't be worth the time even for computers (which count perfectly without mistakes).
+Famous gambling authors like Peter Griffin and Edward O. Thorp have proven that counting cards at baccarat wouldn’t be worth the time even for computers (which count perfectly without mistakes).

-As the Wizard of Odds proves, the money you could make by counting cards at baccarat is extremely minimal and you would have to bet only once in every 475 hands - that's neither fun nor profitable enough (think of how long you'd have to wait around for 475 hands of baccarat to be played).
+As the Wizard of Odds also points out, the money you could make by counting cards at baccarat is extremely minimal and you would have to bet only once in every 475 hands – that’s neither fun nor profitable enough (think of how long you’d have to wait around for 475 hands of baccarat to be played).

 You need to get lucky in order to make money at baccarat.
 It’s a fine, entertaining game though with a house edge of 1.17% for the best bet so it’s certainly a cheaper form of gambling that slots or roulette, but you can do better at blackjack.
 In my opinion, blackjack is a better game considering both house edge and entertainment.